 […] contribute to further proliferation of nuclear weapons materials, and result in a Chernobyl-scale accident once every decade.

-The plants in operation today aren’t even remotely in the same class as the plant in Chernobyl, at least in the US.
+The plants in operation today aren’t even remotely in the same class as the plant in Chernobyl, at least in the United States.
 And that is including the oldest plants in operation!
 And since they have been in operation for forty years (that would be four decades for all you non math folk), and there hasn’t been one Chernobyl scale accident, I would have to disagree.

 For Three Mile Island fans, there were no casualties and the radiation amounted to that of an X-Ray you would receive at the doctor’s.
 Did I already mention that if these organizations had left the industry alone, we wouldn’t have any older plants to deal with anyway?
 And we would already be off of foreign oil and fossil fuels?
 And our air would be cleaner?